 R is for reflective surfaces.

-Therapy comes in all forms, it seems.
+Therapy comes in all forms, I guess.

 As easy as they are to produce, duplicate and dispose, it’s fascinating that pictures hold such power.